 - Each individual has an annual tax relief allowance, up to which pension contributions can be made in the tax year.
-This is currently set at the higher of £40,000, or 100% of total taxable earnings in the current tax year.
-Contractors can make employer contributions up to the £40,000 limit from their companies, regardless of the split between salary and dividend income.
-In addition, under current legislation, higher and additional rate tax payers benefit from full tax relief at 40% or 45%, but if they are a basic rate tax payer in retirement, they would be charged at a rate of 20% on income.
+This is currently set at the higher of £60,000 or 100% of total taxable earnings in the current tax year.
+You can make employer contributions up to the £60,000 limit from your own limited company, regardless of the split between salary and dividend income.

-- Individuals wishing to make large one off contributions may be able to take advantage of ‘carry forward’ rules, whereby the unused pension allowances from the previous 3 tax years can be utilised to make additional contributions (currently up to £130,000).
-The individual must have been a member of a UK registered pension scheme in the years in question to be eligible for this, but does not have to have been an active member during this period.
+- If you want to make large one-off contributions, you may be able to take advantage of ‘carry forward’ rules, whereby the unused pension allowances from the previous 3 tax years can be used to make extra contributions.
+However, you must have been a member of a UK registered pension scheme in the years in question to be eligible for this, but you don’t have to have been an active member during this period.

-- Pension income can be drawn from the age of 55, as a lump sum or regular income, without restriction, but subject to the individual’s marginal rate of income tax.
+- Pension income can be drawn from the age of 55, as a lump sum or regular income, without restriction, but subject to your marginal rate of income tax.

-- A Pension Commencement Lump Sum (PCLS), also known as Tax Free Cash can be taken from any pension, usually up to a limit of 25% of each withdrawal.
-The remaining 75% can be taken as a regular income or lump sum and will be subject to income tax at the individual’s marginal rate.
+- A Pension Commencement Lump Sum (PCLS), also known as Tax-Free Cash can be taken from any pension, usually up to a limit of 25% of each withdrawal.
+The remaining 75% can be taken as a regular income or lump sum and will be subject to income tax at your marginal rate.